Updated April 2026

 How to Choose Prestige Car Insurance

-The right prestige policy depends on your vehicle's value, how you use it, and whether warranty protection and manufacturer parts are important to you.
+The right prestige policy depends on your vehicle's value, how you use it and whether warranty protection and manufacturer parts are priorities.

 Supercar & Exotic Owners

 Vehicles like Ferrari, Lamborghini and McLaren often require manufacturer parts and specialist repairers to maintain warranty and certification.
-Agreed value is critical given high depreciation.
+Agreed value is critical given rapid depreciation on some models.

 Luxury Grand Tourer Owners